Marvalyn/Team-Profile-Generator/README.md

   This project is currently unlicenses

   # Contributors
+  Contributors:
-  Contributors: Thanks to Dan Mueller for the starter index.js and starter style.css starter code.
+  - Dan Mueller for the starter index.js and starter style.css starter code.
+  - https://www.simplilearn.com/tutorials/javascript-tutorial/email-validation-in-javascript for email validation code

   # Tests
   The following command is needed to run the test: npm run test